chen4393c/BeatBox/README.md

 # BeatBox
-A box that helps you beat people up
+A box that helps you beat people up.

 <ul>
   <li>Implemented MVVM architecture with data binding.</li>